1

 If we treat the outcome of the instruction as a trace we should be able to reconstruct the action.

-3. To NITTLEGoing straight, sharply turning the same amount every time.
+- To NITTLE; Going straight, sharply turning the same amount every time.

-5. To JARNGoing forward, turning, and going forward a bit less every time.
+- To JARN; Going forward, turning, and going forward a bit less every time.

 We have already established that the face indicates whether the experience is good or bad, and even though such an experience is always subjective and depending on the situation, it should now be possible to give some general description of the underlying feeling by answering the question ‘how is it going?’